Rạch Miễu Bridge: Traffic problems

-Although newly completed, Rạch Miễu bridge has some traffic problems, especially on holidays.
+The bridge experiences significant traffic, with 18000–20000 vehicles using the bridge daily in 2020.

 Lunar New Year of the Ox in 2009, it was stuck in rush hours from 29th to 6th of Lunar calendar, one of the causes of traffic congestion is due to happen for the traffic on the narrow bridge, while being some vendors do where encroachment trafficking, in addition to those people who visit and take pictures on demand.